NOW EXPANDED TO ALL GRADES K-12

 Also, FYI, although a few schools are offering dance, when rounded in the statewide data it will often show as “0%.

-Creative Minnesota, the Minnesota Department of Education and the Perpich Center for Arts Education formed a new partnership this year to bring this information to light.
+Creative Minnesota, the Minnesota Department of Education and the Perpich Center for Arts Education formed a new partnership in 2019 to bring this information to light.
 The data will give parents and communities new tools to understand if their young people have equitable access to arts education.